 FAQ

-• Who do we serve?
+Who do we serve?

-• Who benefits from educational equity?
+Who benefits from this work?

-• Is this about shame and blame?
+Is this about shame and blame?

 Our behavior is informed by the environments we were raised in and influenced by society.
 When we know better, we can do better and over the course of your learning, you might experience discomfort around past practices, attitudes, or beliefs.
 That said, the environment is intentionally designed to be a safe space where everyone can reflect, learn, and explore.
 It is not a lecture about how you were a bad person and need to be a better person.
 It is about continuing to move toward educational excellence for all.
 That starts with you.

-• I don’t have a big team or a budget like some of the larger school districts, nonprofits, or government agencies.
+I don’t have a big team or a budget like some of the larger school districts, nonprofits, or government agencies.
 Can our organization take on this work if we are a small team?

-Educational equity strategies can grow with you and your team or organization.
-You don’t need hundreds of employees to start.
-A team of two or more is a good start.
-If you need to participate solo, that’s ok too.
+Absolutely.
+Transformational strategies can grow with you and your organization—no matter the size.
+You don’t need hundreds of employees to begin.
+A team of two or more is a strong start, and if you need to participate solo, that’s completely welcome too.
+What matters most is the commitment to learning, reflection, and action.

-• What is an equity-conscious leader?
+What is an equity-conscious leader?

 Equity–conscious leaders have an enhanced awareness and moral imperative to notice, reflect, and act to interrupt inequities (i.e., educational, social, environmental, political).
 They inspire passion, purpose, and action in people to actively disrupt systemic inequities.
 In both formal and non-formal positions of leadership, they reflect on their own identities, assumptions, and worldviews as they explore equity gaps in their organizations.
 Every willing person can be an equity-conscious leader.

-• What is systems thinking?
+What is systems thinking?

 Systems Thinking is a way of understanding how institutions that affect opportunity are arranged, and to what result.
 In other words, Systems Thinking examines the order of structures that give or take opportunity from particular groups of people, the timing of the interaction between these Opportunity Structures, and the relationships that exist between them.
 With this multi-dimensional thinking, or ‘Systems Thinking,’ we can understand the context that produces consistently different housing, air quality, health, economic, and educational outcomes in different communities, and strategize on multiple fronts to change these outcomes.